 In this study, single shock wave colliding with a cellular flame in a shock tube was studied experimentally, numerically, and theoretically.
 The experiments performed in the shock tube at low pressure in stoichiometric hydrogen-air permitted to isolate and monitor the flame deformation with precision after interaction.
 Following the passage of the incident shock, the flame cusps were flattened and reversed backwards to the burnt gas.
 The flame front amplitude was taken to be an indicator for the flame surface evolution.
 The growth of the amplitude increased weakly with the strength of the incident Mach number.
 The flame propagation speed for the interaction of different Mach numbers considered with the cellular flame mildly decreased within the time of measurement.

 The simulation extended the observation time for the flame subsequent to the interaction of the experiments.
 Following the passage, the reversed flame interface development was found to go through the following stages: inert evolution due to the RM instability at times significantly less than the laminar flame time, nonlinear increment result from the amplification of chemical energy release on growth rate of inert RM instability, transverse burn-out of the neck of flame funnel and re-adjustment to a new cellular flame on the laminar flame time scale.
-A proposed model can well approximate the evolution of the flame geometry and burning rate increase for arbitrary shock strength and flame properties in 2D.
+A proposed model can well approximate the evolution of the flame geometry and burning rate increase for arbitrary shock strength below the shock-induced auto-ignition point and flames with Lewis number equals 1 in 2D.